 The responsibility for producing an acceptable thesis ultimately rests with the graduate student.
 It is expected that graduate students will take the initiative in designing and implementing their research projects.
 If funding for a student's project comes from an outside agency, that relationship may impose some constraints on the research topic.
 In such instances, the supervisor must assure that there is adequate flexibility to permit the student to explore their own ideas.
 In the case of the PhD, it is critical that the student be able to demonstrate the ability to work independently.
 "The essential requirement for the doctorate is the planning and carrying out of research of high quality leading to an advance in knowledge in the candidate's field of study."
-In the case of the Masters degree, "the thesis should reveal that the subject of the thesis."
+In the case of the Masters degree, "the thesis should reveal that the candidate is able to work in a scholarly manner and is acquainted with the principal works published on the subject of the thesis."
 Although Masters students are not required to demonstrate the same level of strategic thinking in formulating research problems and the identifying specific questions as PhD students, they should be able to identify the appropriate tactics for accomplishing those strategic goals.